arvera/blog/_posts/2020-07-24-deploying_alpine.md

 # Getting the charts for alpine
 To deploy alpine in the cluster, I configured my Laptop gcloud tools.

-'gcloud container clusters get-credentials av-test --zone=us-east1-c'
+`gcloud container clusters get-credentials av-test --zone=us-east1-c`

-'helm repo add stable https://kubernetes-charts.storage.googleapis.com/'
+`helm repo add stable https://kubernetes-charts.storage.googleapis.com/`

 To get the alpine charts from the helm repo testdata located here: https://github.com/helm/helm/tree/master/cmd/helm/testdata/testcharts/alpine, you can opt to do a sparseCheckout, but for me it didn't work it simply downloaded everything as opposed of just the `cmd/helm/testdata/testcharts/alpine/`, the steps should work as per [this post](https://unix.stackexchange.com/questions/233327/is-it-possible-to-clone-only-part-of-a-git-projec) but that is a problem for another time.
 I leave the steps here to see if they work for you.